-Sam Clarvit is the Director of Technology and Venture Investments at CCFO Investments and was most recently the Implementation Manager at Romeo Power Technology in New York City.
+Sam is the director of technology and venture investments at Clarvit Capital Family Office Investments, and he was most recently the implementation manager at Romeo Power Technology in New York City.

-He is a 2010 graduate of the iSchool’s Information Management and Technology Program and earned a minor in Global Enterprise Technology.
+Sam is a 2010 graduate of the iSchool with a major in management and technology.
 He was elected to serve on the Board of the SU Alumni Association from 2011 to 2015.
-Sam was also the Chair of the Generation Orange Committee and served on the Association’s Executive Committee.
+Sam was also the chair of the Generation Orange Committee and served on the Association’s Executive Committee.
 In addition, he was the architect and primary benefactor of the iSchool’s first ever crowdfunding campaign, Fuel, which raised over $30,000 and was a rousing success.

 While a student at Syracuse, Sam was a driving member of the committee behind the 2010 Senior Class Giving campaign, which raised $11,000 for various schools, colleges and programs at the University.
 He also served as a peer advisor for the iSchool during his undergraduate years.

-Craig B. Cornelius is the Senior Vice President of Client Services at Eventus Solutions Group.
+Craig is the senior vice president of client services at Eventus Solutions Group.
 Eventus is a consulting and technology services company that delivers and manages advanced, comprehensive Customer Experience solutions for its clients.

 Prior to joining Eventus, Craig enjoyed a 25 year career with Accenture, where he held a variety of roles serving clients in both the commercial and public sectors.
 From 2007 through 2012, Craig served as the Portfolio Lead of Accenture’s U.S. Federal Civilian business, where he was responsible for sales and delivery of Accenture’s business with civilian organizations throughout the U.S. federal government.
 Craig also served as the managing director for Accenture’s business with the U.S. Postal Service, as well as the managing director for Accenture’s U.S. Public Service Customer Relationship Management business.